isidrolv/JavaInterviewQuestionsAndAnswers/readme.md

   allowing them to run concurrently and perform tasks in parallel.

   Some key reasons for using threads in Java include:
-    - **Concurrency**: Threads enable multiple tasks to be executed concurrently, improving performance and responsiveness of applications.
+    - **Concurrency**: threads enable multiple tasks to be executed concurrently, improving performance and responsiveness of applications.
-    - **Parallelism**: Threads allow tasks to be executed
+    - **Parallelism**: threads allow tasks to be executed
 - **186 .
 How do you create a thread?** \
   There are two main ways to create a thread in Java:
     - **Extending the `Thread` class**: You can create a thread by extending the `Thread` class and overriding the